Curriculum Notes Year 7

 Enriched Curriculum

-As part of the enriched curriculum programme, pupils will have a weekly lesson of a ‘Modern’ subject, which will rotate termly for each Form Group, comprising Politics, Decision Maths and Self-regulated Learning.
-The most able will also have the opportunity to undertake the Rennaissance Challenge, which provides an opportunity to explore a number of disciplines in a depth that goes beyond the curriculum.
+The most able will also have the opportunity to undertake the Renaissance Challenge, which provides an opportunity to explore a number of disciplines in a depth that goes beyond the curriculum.